-- The proposal has previously been reported to Committee and the appointed officer considers that significant implications of this proposal in conjunction with 18/01142/APP have been made for Committee to reconsider the development. - No objections received.
+- The proposal has previously been reported to Committee and the appointed officer considers that significant implications of this proposal in conjunction with 18/01142/APP have been made for Committee to reconsider the development. - The application was advertised for neighbour notification purposes. - No objections received.